Currently viewing the tag: "Covid"

 We can see examples of this with every infection known to man.
 Take HIV, for instance; when homosexual men first started showing signs of disease in the latter part of the 1970s, the initial prognosis was of a sure and swift death.
 We now know, however, that it is possible to live for many years, and even thrive, despite being infected with HIV.
 Yes, it’s true that people still die from AIDS; nonetheless, we can all glean a glimmer of hope from people like Ervin “Magic” Johnson, who conducts his life healthily and productively even in the face of being HIV positive.
 Magic Johnson and others like him not only serve as inspirations to anyone diagnosed with HIV, but also remind us that our current views on health may no longer be adequate: we may need a new model.

 Essentially, the message I would like to get across here is that as long as human beings inhabit the earth, there will be organisms that we must contend with; organisms that may compromise our health and even cause death in epidemic proportions.
 It would probably be wiser to strengthen our immune system or the environment in which these microorganisms must dwell, rather than solely relying on outside interventions to combat what are otherwise worthy life forms.
-By adopting optimal health practices, you will do more to ensure your survival and, subsequently, pass forth your genes than you will by doing nothing at all and leaving your health to chance.
+By adopting optimal health practices, you will do more to ensure your survival and, subsequently, pass forth your genes than you will by doing nothing at all and leaving your health to external interventionists (“experts”).

 ecomposing, bacteria, evolution, adaptationWe would be better served to appreciate all life-forms inhabiting our earth as not only worthy of their existence, but also as vital contributors to the evolution of this planet and, indeed, of life itself.
 The energetic configurations that form microorganisms serve many vital functions.
 They act as decomposers of other energy forms (for example, organic materials found in nature, as well as food in our digestive tracts), producers of vital gases and other biologically active substances, transporters of genes among different species, and, yes, even as a form of population control.
 Why, then, should we attempt to eliminate organisms that have such a high degree of functionality?